Dossin barracks museum in Mechelen

 During the Second World War, Kazerne Dossin was set up as a collection and transit camp by the German army.
 The barracks were ideally located: central between Brussels and Antwerp, the two cities where most Jews lived.
 A freight railroad next to the complex led the prisoners unseen to the wagons.

-Today Kazerne Dossin is a museum, memorial and documentation centre devoted to the Holocaust and human rights in general.
+Today Kazerne Dossin is a museum, memorial, and documentation center devoted to the Holocaust and human rights in general.
 You can find it at this address: Goswin de Stassartstraat 153, Mechelen.